cybertec-postgresql/ora_migrator/README.md

     the views in the Oracle stage.
 Names and data types will be translated wherever possible.

+  You need permissions to create schemas in the PostgreSQL database to use this function.

   The return value is the number of captured errors that have been turned into warnings.